Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work the aeroacoustic characteristics of twin rectangular supersonic jets with an aspect ratio of 2:1 are explored using high-fidelity LES performed by a fully unstructured compressible flow solver, CharLES, developed by the Cascade Technologies.
 Across three jet operating conditions simulated, essential flow physics measured in the experiments are recovered by LES.
-Without inflow turbulence forcing, the nozzle-exit boundary layer remain laminar.
-Despite some mismatch in strength and phase of shock-cell systems in the near-field, the far-field acoustics predicted by LES match well with the experimental measurements.
-The fundamental screech tones and its harmonics are captured at multiple observer locations.
+Without inflow turbulence forcing, the nozzle-exit boundary layer remains laminar.
+Except some mismatch in the vicinity of the nozzle exit and around the end of the potential core, both the near-field flow statistics and the far-field acoustics predicted by LES match well with the experimental measurements.
+The fundamental screech tone and its harmonics are captured at multiple observer locations.
 The fundamental screech predominantly propagates upstream, while its harmonics mostly radiate into the sideline direction.
 Other noise components such as the broadband shock-associated noise and mixing noise are also recovered well.
 Particularly, LES estimates the experimental OASPL with 1-2 dB prediction accuracy at all inlet angles considered in the present study.
 Nevertheless, screech tones in the downstream inlet angle, which were clearly registered in the experiments, are missed.
 Such missing tones are probably due to unresolved fine scale turbulence in the current simulations.